yogee4/DataScience_Project/README.md

 ![](https://github.com/yogee4/DataScience_Project/blob/main/logo.png)

+## What is Credit Card Fraud Detection?

+Credit card fraud detection is a critical application of machine learning that uses algorithms to identify and prevent unauthorized transactions.
+Machine learning models can analyze patterns in transaction data, such as purchase amounts, locations, and times, to detect anomalies that may indicate fraudulent activity.

 ## Introduction

 Credit card fraud detection is crucial for financial institutions to safeguard customers from unauthorized transactions.
 This project utilizes machine learning models to detect fraudulent transactions using a European cardholder transactions dataset.
 Given the high imbalance in the dataset, specialized preprocessing and evaluation techniques were employed to ensure the effectiveness of the models.